-I actually walked into this event contemplating the elusive notion of surrender and how I could set extraordinary life goals – fire walking not being one of them – yet detach myself from the how and when I achieve them.
+I actually walked into this event contemplating the elusive notion of surrender and how I could set extraordinary life goals (fire walking not included), yet detach myself from the how and when I achieve them.
 How is it possible to desire something or someone so profoundly in our lives, but remain indifferent in a sense to its ultimate manifestation?
-As I learned over the course of the seminar (or re-learned through a new lens, rather), we achieve our goals through the power of momentum; and that drive is fueled by our mental and physical state, a clear passion and purpose (or as Simon Sinek would call it, our “why”), and finally, through taking massive action.
+As I learned over the course of the seminar (or re-learned through a new lens, rather), we achieve our goals through the power of momentum; and that drive is fueled by our mental and physical state, a clear passion and purpose, and finally, through taking massive action.
 Massive action entails modeling the success of those who have already reached the end zone, making a game plan, and doing something immediately while the goal is in sight.
 This differs from passive action like reading, thinking or strategizing alone.
 Conceptually, this formula makes perfect sense.
 But where does the action-measurement-assessment-new action system begin to clash with trusting in a higher power and letting go of controlling details once the intention is set and the ball is in motion?
 Is there a litmus test for massive action versus massive control?

-I accept with a twinge of internal protest that when I believe I am controlling the outcomes of my life, I am only fooling myself.
+I recognize with a twinge of internal protest that when I believe I am controlling the outcomes of my life, I am only fooling myself.
 Maybe the choice to set my goals and then surrender is the only one I really control.
 One lesson of many that I took away from the fire walk experience was the following: most of our limitations are self-imposed and we can achieve the unthinkable to the degree that we can trust beyond what our practical, intelligent minds tell us.
 Yes, we deliberately prepared our bodies and minds in a way that enabled us to technically walk on burning coals.
-But that was only 20% of successfully crossing the path burn-free.
-80% was the psychological process of setting an intention and then letting go of the preconceived beliefs of what would happen or the worst-case scenario.
-Triumph was achieved through the confident walk towards the cool grass waiting on the other side of the fire with a complete surrendering of the moment-by-moment technicalities.
-All fear was simply a result of assumptions or a projection of evidence from the past, and the critical moment was simply deciding to do it (not just that I could, but that I would).
+But that was only 20% of the process to successfully traverse the path burn-free.
+80% was in the psychology of setting an intention and then letting go of the fear of experiencing pain.
+Triumph was achieved only by way of a confident walk towards the cool grass waiting on the other side of the fire with a complete surrendering of the moment-by-moment technicalities.
+All angst was simply a result of a projection of the rational brain’s story; the critical moment was simply deciding to do it (not just hypothesizing that I could, but determining that I would).
 As I consider all that I aspire to achieve in my life, I see that I am in charge of deciding, committing, preparing and taking the action.
 But the magic comes with surrendering to the process and trusting my power.
-Now if that doesn’t light a fire under me, I don’t know what else will!
+Now, if that doesn’t light a fire under me, I don’t know what else will.